prakritj/ds105_wallstreetbets/index.md

 ### Statistical Summary

-In our 180 day period, we went through 130 posts - these Daily Discussion Threads were not posted on weekends.
+In our 180 day period, we went through 130 posts - these Daily Discussion Threads were not posted on weekends and other days when the market was closed.
 Despite not being able to retrieve all comments, we still pulled 92,379 comments out of a total of 3.5 million.
 These comments amassed more than 2 million upvotes, with an average score of 23.84 (score being upvotes - downvotes).

 Noteworthy is the high activity on these forums.
 27,670 comments per day were posted on these discussion threads alone.
 The 2+ million upvotes on comments during this period indicates a high level of engagement with these comments.
 There is a significant amount of content regularly submitted on r/WSB, even on working days when these threads are active.